Overlord: Dark Legend

 Overlord: Dark Legend is an action role-playing game developed by Climax Action and published by Codemasters for the Wii.
-The game was released on 23 June 2009 in North America, 26 June in Europe, and 2 July in Australia.
+The game was released on 23 June 2009 in North America, 26 June in Europe, and 3 July in Australia.

 Dark Legend is a spinoff of the 2007 video game Overlord, and is set as a prequel.
 The gameplay is similar to Overlord, but presents some differences.
 While the game does not have several features of the original game or its sequel, Overlord II, it offers some new content and a new gameplay style taking advantage of the Wii controller.

-Reviews of the game are mixed: praising the humour, story, and controls of the game, but finding problems with the animation, short game length, and lack of complexity or difficulty.
+Reviews of the game are mixed.
+Reviewers praised the humour, story, and controls of the game, but found problems with the animation, short game length, and lack of complexity or difficulty.

 Gameplay

 Much of the basic gameplay is similar to that of Overlord.
 The four minion types (brown, red, green, and blue) and their abilities remain unchanged from the original.
 However, the game presents some differences in terms of gameplay design.
 For example, unlike the other Overlord games, the life force collected from defeated enemies and used to create minions is no longer colour-dependant.

 The Wii Remote's nunchuk attachment is used to control the Overlord, while the remote itself is used to organise and control the minions, capitalising on the controller's motion sensor and pointer capabilities.
-One of the new features introduced for the Wii was the ability to grab a minion from the horde using the tilt and motion sensors in the Wii remote, shake the remote to imbue the minion with the Overlord's power, then release it to run at a target and explode.
+Unlike Nintendo's New Play Control!
+Pikmin, however, Dark Legend also incorporates additional gesture controls for special abilities, such as one that lets the player grab a minion from the horde using the tilt and motion sensors in the Wii remote, shake the remote to imbue the minion with the Overlord's power, then release it to run at a target and explode.